-Movie: (1972) A Florida scientist turns himself into a catfish monster and attacks those who wronged him.
+Movie: (1972) A Florida scientist turns himself into a catfish monster and … seems to have some sort of plan after that.
+But local authorities are on his trail.

 First shown: May 2, 1999